The Complete Guide to the Best Big Island Beaches

 Despite the name, Whittington State Beach Park and Honuapo Bay don’t have much of a beach, but the scenic views offer a tremendous opportunity to take in the power of mother nature.
 There are also great facilities for overnight camping and ample space to park, camp, and barbecue.

-The Big Island is an ever-changing environment, making for an exciting and dynamic vacation experience.
-But as peaceful and serene as the waters surrounding the Big Island’s many beaches can appear, the ocean is a force to be reckoned with – and one to be respected and revered.
+Big Island beaches are an ever-changing environment, making for an exciting and dynamic vacation experience.
+But as peaceful and serene as the waters surrounding Big Island beaches can appear, the ocean is a force to be reckoned with – and one to be respected and revered.
 Sharp coral, ragged lava rock, prickly sea urchins, and sudden shifting surf can turn your peaceful beach day into a dangerous venture.
 Visit the Hawaiian Lifeguard Association’s Beach Safety Website for more information.

-No matter where you seek solace in a peaceful, relaxing beach day, be sure to keep these water safety tips in mind to keep your Big Island vacation fun, exciting, and safe:
+No matter where you seek solace in a peaceful, relaxing beach day, be sure to keep these water safety tips in mind to keep your Big Island vacation fun and safe:

 - Never turn your back to the ocean.
 Sudden changes in the surf can bring dangerous waves and shifts in the tide.
 Always swim at a comfortable depth and never extend yourself further than you’re comfortable or capable of swimming.
 Keep a very close eye on children as they can easily be swept off their feet and may not be strong enough to swim out of a current or stand up to a wave.